I have a Health Science BS from a Christian college. I have been a Christian since a teenager, studying the Bible every day.

 2. Nicodemus Meets with Jesus and Learns how to be Saved

-Nicodemus decided to secretly interview Jesus at night.
-He sent his trusted messenger to quietly inquire where Jesus rested at night in the Mt. of Olives.
-Then he stole out at night after Jerusalem was asleep and silently made his way to Jesus resting place.
+Nicodemus determined to secretly talk with Jesus at night.
+He sent his trusted messenger to quietly ask where Jesus rested at night in the Mt. of Olives.
+Then he stole out at night after Jerusalem was asleep and quietly found his way to Jesus place of retirement.

-Nicodemus understood that Jesus was telling him he needed a new heart, a new way of thinking, a spiritual regeneration.
-Nicodemus was shocked and insulted.
+Nicodemus understood Jesus was telling him he needed a new heart, a new way of thinking, a spiritual regeneration.
+But Nicodemus was shocked and insulted.
 He was a highly respected Pharisee and teacher in Israel.
-He was quite wealthy and used his money to support the temple services, as well as help the poor and widows.
-The idea that he was not suited for heaven never occurred to him.
-The pride of the Pharisee was struggling with the honest desire of the seeker of truth.
+He was very wealthy and gave his money to support the temple services, as well as help the poor and widows.
+The idea that he was not prepared for heaven never occurred to him.
+The pride of the Pharisee struggled with the honest desire of the seeker of truth.

-A glimmer of the importance of what Jesus was saying was coming to Nicodemus.
+A glimmer of the importance of what Jesus was saying was dawning on Nicodemus.
 It filled his mind with wonder.
 But he did not yet understand.
 He was not so impressed with the necessity of the new birth as with how it happened.
-He asked with amazement,"How can these things be?"
+He asked with amazement, "How can these things be?"
 John 3:9

-Jesus gently replied,"Are you a master teacher of Israel and yet you do not understand these things?"
+Jesus gently replied, "Are you a master teacher of Israel and yet you do not understand these things?"
 Nicodemus could have been offended by such a question.
 But Jesus said it with such concern and love in His voice and on His face that Nicodemus received the message.
-Jesus was trying to impress him with the fact that instead of being offended that he should be humbled by his lack of knowledge of such important spiritual knowledge.
+Jesus was trying to impress him with the fact that instead of being offended, he should be humbled by his lack of knowledge of such important spiritual knowledge.